groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/spreadsheetoptions/forrenderingprintareaandpagebreaks/_index.md

 ### Return Value

-New instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for rendering pages basing on page brakes that are included into print area.
-The behaviour similar to printing in Excel.
+New instance of the [`SpreadsheetOptions`](../../spreadsheetoptions) class for rendering pages basing on page brakes that are included into print area.
+The behavior is similar to printing in Excel.

 ### Remarks

-**Learn more**

-* Learn more about spliting a worksheet into pages in C#: [How to split pages basing on page brakes that are included into print area using GroupDocs.Viewer](https://docs.groupdocs.com/viewer/net/split-worksheet-into-pages/)
+For details, see the [documentation](https://docs.groupdocs.com/viewer/net/split-worksheet-into-pages/#render-worksheet-by-page-breaks-and-print-area).

 ### See Also